-You can encrypt passwords to pass to nats-server using a simple tool:
+You can encrypt passwords to pass to nats-server using the simple NATS CLI tool:

 nats server passwd